---

 select(drug_dose_g, drug_dose_mg)

-You can see that the drug_dose_mg column has been added to the data frame, and it contains, for each row, the value of the drug_dose_g column multiplied by 1000 (NA values are preserved).
+You can see that the `drug_dose_mg` column has been added to the data frame, and it contains, for each row, the value of the `drug_dose_g` column multiplied by 1000 (`NA` values are preserved).

 These calculations can be as complex as you like, and involve multiple different columns.
-For example, to add a new column to the mousezempic_dosage_data data frame that calculates the weight lost as a percentage of the initial weight:
+For example, to add a new column to the `dosage` data frame that calculates the weight lost as a percentage of the initial weight:

-mousezempic_dosage_data %>%
+dosage %>%

 # calculate the % of initial weight that was lost